First Passage Moments of Finite-State Semi-Markov Processes: First Passage Moments for UA States

-In this section, we derive a formula for determining the first and higher moments of first passage times in \emph{reducible} SMPs to special states $j$ that are UA.
+In this section, we derive a formula for determining the first and higher moments of first passage times in \emph{reducible} SMPs to single states $j$ that are UA.
 We begin with a technical result that will be needed in the proof of Theorem \ref{thm:main} to demonstrate that the matrix formula for the moments of first passage to a UA state $j\in\stspc$ is well-defined.
-For notational convenience, define $\bI(-j)$ to be the identity matrix with the $j$th diagonal element set to zero.

-\begin{lemma} Let $\{Z(t):t\geq 0\}$ be a SMP with finite state space $\stspc$ and embedded DTMC at transition epochs with transition probabilities contained within the (stochastic) matrix $\bp$.
-Then the matrix $\left[\bI-\bp \bI(-j)\right]$ is nonsingular if and only if state $j\in\stspc$ is universally accessible (UA). \end{lemma} \begin{proof} We begin with the observation that, since $\bA=[\bA_{\nu\gk}]=\bp\bI(-j)$ is formed by setting each element of the $j$th column of $\bp$ to 0, we essentially remove all directed arcs $(i,j)$ in the digraph $\grph(\bp)$ for each $i\in V(\grph(\bp))$ in order to produce $\grph(\bA)$.
-This means that $\grph(\bA)$ cannot be strongly connected, and thus $\bA$ must be reducible.
-We may therefore assume that $\bA$ is in canonical form \eqref{eq:canform}.
-Furthermore, because the $j^{th}$ column is zero, we will assume without loss of generality that the canonical form of $\bA$ corresponds to the particular ordering of the states in $\stspc$ in which state $j$ is re-designated as state $1$.
-We impose the same permutation and partitioning on $\bp=[\bp_{\nu\gk}]$ so that
+For notational convenience, define $\bm{e}_{_j}$ to be a vector of length $k$ which contains all zeros except at the $j^{\text{th}}$ position, which is 1.
+Also define $\bm{e}$ to be a $k$ length vector of 1s.
+The proof of the following lemma is given in the Appendix. \begin{lemma} Let $\{X(t):t\geq 0\}$ be a SMP with finite state space $\stspc$ and embedded DTMC at transition epochs with transition probabilities contained within the (stochastic) matrix $\bm{P}$.
+Then the matrix $\left[\bI-\bP+\bP \bm{e}_{_j} \bm{e}_{_j}^T\right]$ is nonsingular if and only if state $j\in\stspc$ is universally accessible (UA). \end{lemma} Clearly this lemma is true if all states are UA, as shown in Theorem 3.3 of \cite{hunter2007simple}.
+Next, we will derive the closed-form analytical expression for the $r^{\text{th}}$ first passage moments $\bm{M}^{(r)}=\left[m_{_{ij}}^{(r)}\right]$, for $r\geq 1$ and for any given initial state $i\in\stspc$, given that the terminal state $j$ is UA.
+These results are recursive, thus for $r>1$, one must have the $(r-1)^{\text{th}}$ moments to calculate the $r^{\text{th}}$ moments.
+Although a convenient computational feature is that only one inverse matrix must be calculated for any number of moments. \begin{thm} Let $\{X(t):t\geq 0\}$ be a regular time-homogeneous SMP with a finite state space $\stspc$.
+Further suppose that $j\in\stspc$ is UA.
+Then the $r^{\text{th}}$ moments of the first passage times from all states $i\in\stspc$ to state $j$ contained in the $k$-vector ($k=|\stspc|$)

-where, as in \eqref{eq:canform}, $M$ is the dimension of $\bA$.
-Notice that since $\bp$ may be irreducible, the above does not necessarily imply that $\bp$ can be put in canonical form, but rather is element-wise equivalent to $\bA$, save for the first column, which, unlike that of $\bA$, may contain positive entries.
-Stated succinctly, we have that